 Damages in a Premises Liability Lawsuit

 Slip and fall accidents are the cause of anywhere between $13 and $14 billion dollars in injuries every year.
 This is because slip and fall accidents can cause serious injuries resulting in large medical bills, doctors visits, surgeries, physical therapy, medication, and lost time at work.
 When someone has been injured in a slip and fall accident they often have to find a way to adjust to the bills and missed time from work in addition to their new physical limitations.
 Fortunately, Texas law provides slip and fall accident victims and their families with a path to justice and a way to continue providing for their families.
 One of the most effective methods of maintaining financial stability while you are recovering from a slip and fall accident is by filing a premises liability lawsuit.
-Some of the money compensation, which the law generally calls damages, include:

 Money is often the chief concern for those who have been injured in a slip and fall accident.
 Money damages are a way that the court can place a person in the condition they were in before the accident.
 However, the court does not just guess at this amount, in order to assign a certain amount of money damages for a slip and fall accident the court will often look to: